adarsh1001/micro-learn/README.md

 - Quadratic Discriminant Analysis (QDA)
 - Support Vector Machine (SVM) (Linear Kernel)

-Support for other multi-class and other scikit-learn models coming soon!
+Support for multi-class and other scikit-learn models coming soon!

 ## Usage
 Train a binary classifier using any of the supported scikit-learn models and simply pass this trained model to Offload().
 Example for LDA is shown below.
 For SVM (LinearSVM or SVC), Offload() expects a fitted StandardScaler model as a second argument since SVM is a scale-variant algorithm.